 Divorce Lawyers Perth

 At HHG Legal Group, we have been assisting individuals and families for over 100 years, with offices in Perth, Joondalup, Mandurah, Bunbury and Albany.
-When dealing with a relationship breakdown, you need legal advice that you can trust.
-Our Family Divorce Lawyers in Perth & across WA will work alongside you during the divorce process.
+When dealing with a relationship or marriage breakdown, you need legal advice that you can trust.
+Our Divorce Lawyers in Perth & across WA will work alongside you during the divorce process.
 This includes the preparation of your application for divorce and any supporting documents required.

 How do you apply for a divorce?

 The divorce process in Western Australia is fairly straightforward, however, there are still certain requirements and steps you must take to ensure the court will grant a divorce.

 Step 1: Meet the requirements to get divorced.

 Firstly, you should ensure you are in the right court.
 The Family Court of Western Australia can only issue a divorce if either you or your spouse: